rileybathurst/sierra-lighting/README.md

 ## Fonts

-Coming in from Adobe Fonts
+Coming in from Adobe Fonts Typekit and google this should be cleaned up

 ## StoryBook